docker/machine/docs/index.md

 Docker Machine can also provision [Swarm](https://github.com/docker/swarm) clusters.
 This can be used with any driver and will be secured with TLS.

-> **Note**: This is an experimental feature so the subcommands and
-> options are likely to change in future versions.

 First, create a Swarm token.
 Optionally, you can use another discovery service.
 See the Swarm docs for details.